 In our example above, this would mean a wagering requirement of ₹60,000 for the deposit bonus as opposed to ₹30,000 (30 * ₹1,000 bonus + ₹1,000 deposit)

 – Be tied or not be tied to real money winnings (winnings that are made from your deposited amount as opposed to being generated from your bonus balance)

-This means that sometimes you’ll have the option of cancelling a bonus to cash out winnings made from your real money and sometimes you’re forced to fulfill the wagering requirement no matter what.
+This means that sometimes you’ll have the option of canceling a bonus to cash out winnings made from your real money balance and sometimes you’re forced to fulfill the wagering requirement no matter what.

 As soon as the wagering requirement is completed, all bonus money will become real money.
 This money is now yours to spend however you like.
 You can continue playing at the casino or you can request a withdrawal.

-Let me answer this briefly before going into any details.
+Let me answer this briefly before going into the details.
 Bonuses come with wagering requirements: